risingsealabs/saline-sdk/docs/intents.rst

 Understanding the Intent System
 ==============================

-Intents are the cornerstone of Saline's authorization system.
-An intent is a predicate that specifies what actions an account allows to happen.
-Intents enable powerful patterns like token swaps, multi-signature authorization, time-based restrictions, and more.
+Intents are the cornerstone of Saline.
+An intent is a predicate or a series of predicates that specifies what actions an account allows to happen.
+Intents enable powerful patterns like account abstraction, delegation, token swaps, multi-signature authorization, time-based restrictions, and more.

 Key Characteristics of Intents: